adapted from Smogon's thing

 Playing in tournament battles

 Winning every battle in every tournament is kind of difficult.
-These links can hopefully make it easier.
+These resources can hopefully make it easier.

 Pokemon Database Battling Guides